LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 when the :ref:`debug <flag_debug>` flag is turned on.
 Note that using these messages does not require compiling the code in debug mode, only turning on the flag.
-To avoid having to define :ref:`methods_message_tokens_2` grammar rules for translating each debug message, Logtalk provides default tokenization for four *meta-messages* that cover the most common cases:
+To avoid having to define :ref:`methods_message_tokens_2` grammar rules for translating each and every debug message, Logtalk provides default tokenization for four *meta-messages* that cover the most common cases:

 ``@Message``